 MM AQ-2: Volatile Organic Compounds Credits Yes SCE has purchased and submitted documentation of the required ETC to the SCAQMD, and SCE will submit the results of the monitoring plan tracking to CPUC staff.
 If monthly reports indicate that too few credits have been purchased to compensate for ROG emissions after implementation of all applicable mitigation measures, SCE shall purchase additional ROG credits within 6 months of the end of construction.
 SCE shall submit proof of the purchase of credits within 7 months of the end of construction.
-MM AQ-3: Measures to Reduce NO x Emissions Yes Prior to construction, SCE will submit proposed additional measures to reduce daily emissions of $NO_X$ to CPUC staff for review and approval, with the measures implemented depending on the amount of Tier III and Tier IV engines available at the time of construction.
-MM AQ-4: Mitigation Agreement for Purchase of Oxides of Nitrogen (NO X ) Credits Yes Twenty days prior to the start of project construction, SCE shall provide CPUC staff with an estimate of the total construction-related $NO_X$ emissions.
-The $NO_X$ emission credits shall be purchased and submitted to CPUC prior to the start of project construction.
+MM AQ-3: Measures to Reduce NO x Emissions Yes Prior to construction, SCE will submit proposed additional measures to reduce daily emissions of NO X to CPUC staff for review and approval, with the measures implemented depending on the amount of Tier III and Tier IV engines available at the time of construction.
+MM AQ-4: Mitigation Agreement for Purchase of Oxides of Nitrogen (NO x ) Credits Yes Twenty days prior to the start of project construction, SCE shall provide CPUC staff with an estimate of the total construction-related NO X emissions.
+The NO X emission credits shall be purchased and submitted to CPUC prior to the start of project construction.
 SCE shall submit results of monitoring plan tracking to CPUC on a monthly basis.
 SCE shall submit proof of the additional credits purchased during construction, within 7 months of the end of construction.
 Biological Resources APM-BIO-01: Special Status Plant Species Yes Prior to construction, SCE will conduct pre-construction surveys and mark special-status plants.
 During construction, SCE will avoid Nevin's barberry and special-status plants located during the preconstruction surveys.
 APM-BIO-02: Revegetation Plan Yes Prior to construction, SCE will prepare a Revegetation Plan.
 APM-BIO-03: Biological Monitoring Yes Biological monitors will be present when construction occurs in areas with special-status species, native vegetation, wildlife habitat, or unique resources.
 APM-BIO-04: Coastal California Gnatcatcher Protection Yes Prior to construction, SCE will conduct pre-construction surveys.
 During construction, SCE will perform construction monitoring.
-APM-BIO-05: Least Bell's Vireo Protection No Habitat is not present in the NTPR-1 footprint.